 Household Hazardous Waste

-What is Household Hazardous Waste
+What is Household Hazardous Waste?

-Certain materials are classified as household hazardous waste.
+Certain materials are classified as Household Hazardous Waste.
 These include materials such as motor oil, paints, pesticides, household chemicals, and fertilizers.
 These materials are extremely dangerous to the environment and cannot be placed in your regular trash receptacles.
 For information on disposing of these materials please call Virgin Valley Disposal.

 Even though many of these products can be purchased at your local store, they can still be harmful to you, your family and the environment.
 To identify these products, check the label on the container for keywords, such as…